Home > Guides > Best digital pianos under $1,000

 Portability and versatility is the name of the game here.
 Responsive Hammer Compact weighted-key action gives you the feel of playing a high-end acoustic piano.

 You have access to 19 different sounds (8 pianos) across a192-note polyphony through Kawai’s Harmonic Imaging technology.
 Dual and split keyboard modes add to its usefulness.
-You can connect the output with MIDI and line outs, and two headphone outputs provide a way for someone else to listen without disturbing.
+You can connect the output with MIDI and line outs, and two headphone outputs provide a way for someone else to listen without disruption.

 To add articulation to your playing there is a damper pedal, and the built-in speaker system lets you play without necessarily having to be plugged into an external sound system.
 A three-song recorder lets you capture the inspiration of the moment or evaluate your progress.